 The SSIP is a comprehensive, ambitious, but achievable multi-year plan that is developed in three phases.
 Each piece of the SSIP is completed with input from stakeholders.
-Below is the Executive Summary from Maryland's Phase III, Year 5 SSIP report submitted to the Office of Special Education Programs at the USDE.
+Please see the Appendix for a comprehensive summary of Phase III, Year 6 of the MITP SSIP.